-When choosing a location for your tattoo, if you choose to do so, there are a number of considerations that should be weighed.
+When choosing a location for your tattoo, there are a number of considerations that should be weighed.
 Is the tattoo for your benefit, or others?
 Which spots on the body are allowable for my career, for what I wear, for my body type?
 What are your good/attractive attributes and can you improve on them?
 Or will a tattoo mess up an already good feature?

 The pain associated with getting the tattoo also needs to be a consideration.
 Look at the Pain & Tattoos page for more information.
 The latest trends seem to be actually seeking a painful place to get a tattoo so as to show your machismo!
 People are now getting underarm and back of the knee tattoos to show how much pain they can endure.

 The take home message is. . . if this is your first tattoo, please place it somewhere that is easily concealed.